tandelmanish6951/TripleTen-Projects/Sprint1- Report Based Project/readme.md

 ## 🚀 Project Tasks

 1. **Review Provided Materials**
-   - Analyze the dataset, visuals, and insights provided in the project folder.
-   - Understand the logical connections between visuals, findings, and business objectives.
+   - Analyze the dataset, visuals, and insights and understand the logical connections between visuals, findings, and business objectives.

 2. **Prepare the Report**
-   - Fill in all required fields in the report template.
-   - Select and paste appropriate visuals using the “Paste unlinked” option.
    - Write a concise summary linking insights to business needs.

 3. **Summarize Key Findings**
    - Highlight insights about user engagement, conversion drivers, and promotional effectiveness.
    - Discuss how data supports specific business recommendations.

-4. **Deliver Final Report**
-   - Ensure consistent formatting and style throughout the document.
-   - Share the final report via Google Docs with proper access permissions.

----

-## 📈 Expected Deliverables

-- A completed **Fresh Beats Project Report** that:
-  - Contains at least one visualization per business challenge.
-  - Includes a short **Status Summary** (≤ 2 paragraphs).
-  - Relates all insights directly to business challenges.
-  - Provides **data-driven recommendations** to enhance performance.

 ---